Python-Based GeoImagery Dataset Development for Deep Learning-Driven Forest Wildfire Detection

 yield np.array(images), np.array(labels)

-Program 4:{Custom Function to Feed GeoTIFF Files to the VGG16 Model: The function reads batches of 32 GeoTIFF files
+Program 4:Custom Function to Feed GeoTIFF Files to the VGG16 Model: The function reads batches of 32 GeoTIFF files - shuffles them - and processes them into a three-dimensional array compatible with VGG16.

 To detect wildfire-affected areas with VGG16, the model is initiated using the pre-trained weights from the ImageNet dataset.
 The convolutional base is frozen to preserve the integrity of the learned features and to focus on the training of the added layers.
 A Flatten operation is applied to the output to transform the two-dimensional feature maps into a one-dimensional vector.
 Then, a fully connected dense layer with 512 neurons, L2 regularization, and ReLU activation is added.
 A Dropout layer with a rate of 0.5 is included to further prevent overfitting.
 Finally, the network becomes a single-neuron dense layer with a sigmoid activation function that produces a probability score of wildfire damage.
 Before training, class weights are calculated using the Scikit-learn library.
 Furthermore, Keras callbacks are set up for early stopping and model checkpointing to avoid overfitting.